johnsellin93/lineflow/lineflow.md

 ## Turn Chart Structure Into Automated Execution

 Draw a level.
 Define your risk.
-LineFlow executes the trade when price reaches the structure.
+LineFlow executes the rule when price reaches the structure.

-Instead of watching charts waiting for entries, traders can define structural levels once and allow the execution engine to do the rest
+Instead of watching charts waiting for entries, traders can define structural levels once and allow the execution engine to monitor price and enforce the rule

 When the market reaches the defined level, LineFlow automatically: